ayumi-cloud/oc-security-module/README.md

 We are happy to receive and merge PR's that address security issues in older versions of the project, but the team itself may choose not to fix these.

-Along those lines, OWASP CRS team may not issue security notifications for unsupported software.
+Along those lines, the team may not issue security notifications for unsupported software.

 | Version   | Supported          |
 | --------- | ------------------ |